Skip to Content

 You’ve likely seen Moraine Lake photos on Instagram before, it is one of the most photographed places in all of Canada.
 The towering Ten Peaks are the backdrop for the brightest blue lake you’ve probably ever seen.

-Besides just enjoying the view, there are actually lots of different things to do at Moraine Lake including hiking the Larch Valley Trail and Consolation Lakes Trail.
+Besides just enjoying the view, there are lots of different things to do at Moraine Lake including hiking the Larch Valley Trail and Consolation Lakes Trail.
 It really is a special place, and if you can, spend an entire day exploring here and taking it all in!

 8. Lake Louise

-Note: From May 13th until October 10th, you’ll be required to pay $12.25 per vehicle per day to park at Lake Louise lakefront (2022 updated price).
-The paid parking is in effect from 7 am until 7 pm daily.
+Note: From May until mid-October, you’ll be required to pay $36.75 CAD per vehicle per day to park at Lake Louise Lakefront (2024 updated price).
+The paid parking is in effect from 3 am until 7 pm daily.

 Where to Stay in Lake Louise